 As an international student, Kelly says her move to UC and Christchurch has helped to positively develop her character.

 ‘I’ve grown a lot as a person since I got here,’ she says.
 ‘It is not hard to adapt, and I enjoy the freedom that I have here, and I get to be more independent.
-As an international student, I know it can be scary coming here all alone, and I am very fortunate that there’s a large Malaysian community here.
+As an international student, I know it can be scary coming here all alone, and I was very fortunate that there’s a large Malaysian community here.
 Life in New Zealand is about balancing working hard and the time you spend enjoying the outdoors.’

 During her first two years, Kelly flatted at Ilam Apartments which helped her ease into university life as a new student.

 ‘Ilam Apartments was very convenient as it is really close to the University.
-Best of all, it has helped me meet a lot of other students from all over the world.
+Best of all, it helped me meet a lot of other students from all over the world.
 They also plan a lot of cool events and really show their support for students during the exam period by providing free breakfast and study suppers.’

 Kelly kept busy outside of her university routine hanging out with her friends and traveling around New Zealand.

 ‘The perks of having other international friends is that I could learn more about their culture and their cuisines.
 When it’s a long break I would plan to go on road trips and travel to different cities and enjoy the natural beauty that New Zealand has to offer.’